joakimk/toniq/README.md

 * When the app starts
   - It restores waiting jobs from redis if they exist

+## The jobs are assumed to be reentrant!

+You must ensure your jobs are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).

+* Jobs will be run again if they fail as part of the retries feature
+* The erlang process could be killed in the middle of running a job
+* The redis connection could be lost when we need to report a job as finished
+* etc...

 ## Will jobs be run in order?

-* This is a first-in-first-out queue, so mostly yes but not guaranteed
+* This is a first-in-first-out queue, so mostly yes, but not guaranteed
-* If you have 5 workers for a job type, then it will process the 5 oldest jobs at a time
+* If you have 5 as concurrency for a job type, then it will process the 5 oldest jobs at a time
-  - if the jobs take different amounts of time to run (which they will), they will eventually be very much out of order
+  - If the jobs take different amounts of time to run (which they will), they will eventually be very much out of order
-* If you have 1 worker for a job type, it will run in order as long as a job does not fail all retries
+* If you have 1 as concurrency for a job type (the default), it will run in order as long as a job does not fail all retries
   - Keeping order would require stopping the queue and waiting for manual intervention.
 This is a potential future feature.
 * Jobs of different types does not affect eachother, there is no ordering between them